duonghdhust05/GR1-2025.2-AI-Powered-Mobile-Fitness-Application/README.md

 - Upload the Architecture Design, decribing the Model-View-ViewModel (MVVM) architecture recommended by Google's Android Architecture Components.
 - Choose 4 out of main usecases for overview Architectural System Analysis: AI-Powered Pose Detection, Analytic History, Progress Tracking, Plan Management.
 - Include High-Level Architecture Diagram: 4 Usecases' Sequence Diagram.
 Communication Diagram and Analysis Class Diagram.
-- Continue building the source code, the first prototype with basic UI/backend/databaseand partial Unit Testing will be released in 14/06/2026.
+- Continue building the source code, the first prototype with basic UI/backend/database and partial Unit Testing will be released in 14/06/2026.
 - Continue implementing Pose Estimation, first model's Collab notebook will be shown in 14/06/2026.
 - Continue completing the Detailed Design and Good Design documents, releasing on Github in 14/06/2026 and preparing the final report before 20/06/2026.